Want to conduct a content audit but don’t know where to begin?

 First, decide what you want to get from your website content audit.

 You might be performing a content audit with the view of improving your SEO (search engine optimization), for example.
 Alternatively, you might go into your content audit aiming to improve your conversion rate.

-Not sure which goal to focus on?
+Not sure which goal to focus on for your inbound strategy?
 Use your metrics to inform you.
 Does your content get lots of clicks, but few conversions?
 Or is there content that converts well, but gets hardly any traffic?

 2. Collect and compile all, or a sub-section of, your content.

 If you’re a small business owner and are just starting out on your inbound marketing journey, you probably won’t have loads of website content yet.
 If this is the case, you can go ahead and start taking an inventory of all your existing content.

 If you’ve got lots of content already, you might want to perform separate content audits for different content formats.
 For example, you could audit blog content only, before moving on to downloadable content, and so on.

 Once you’ve decided what content you’re going to focus on, you need to compile it into a spreadsheet or a ready-made content auditing template.

 Start by collecting the content URLs you want to audit.
 You can use a tool to do this if you have lots of URLs to review; many content auditing solutions will automatically pull them for you.

 Now you’ve got all your URLs collected, it’s time to categorise your content.
 This will make it much easier to work with.
 Ultimately, it’s your choice how you categorise your content.
 You could categorise by: